 The instructor pushes the trainee’s arms to one side and the legs to the other at the same time.
 The trainee resists the push and tries to keep his body in place.

 In the video, you can see the speedy reaction of the abdominal belt/girdle and how all the muscles work together to maintain STABILITY.

 Once you master abdominal bracing, you will be able to incorporate it into all of your training routines.

 You will execute the same exercises, but now with a strong and protected core.

-In all the exercises presented below, the aim is to maintain stability of the torso and to maintain the spine as in a NEUTRAL standing position.
+In all the exercises presented below, the aim is to maintain the stability of the torso and to maintain the spine as in a NEUTRAL standing position.